kbrsh/moon/src/docs/overview.md

 });
 </script>

-Now, if you detected the user has signed out, the `m-if` directive will handle this, try it yourself!
+Now, if you detected the user has signed out, the app will update, try it yourself!

 Type `app2.set('signedIn', false)` in the console, and watch the DOM being updated!

-Directives always have a prefix of `m-`.

 #### Components